saimageshvar/bunch-of-utils/README.md

 This will join your selected text with `&&` instead of the default `::`.

+## Add-on Feature :P

+This VS Code extension allows you to transform JSX/HTML-like properties from propName="value" format into propName={value} format.
+It works for multiple selections and handles multiple props within a single selection, making it ideal for React developers who need to refactor JSX attributes into template literals.

+- **Transform Any Property**: Automatically convert any prop with string values from propName="value" to propName={value}.
+- **Multiple Selections**: Works with multiple selections at the same time.
+- **Multiple Props in a Block**: Transforms all matching props within the selected block.

 ## Installation

 1. Clone or download this repository.